Watch a five minute video about our program

 They advocate, educate, and

 investigate.
-After completing a rigorous
+After completing a five day

 training including classroom, testing, and a facility visit, they are assigned